oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 3 - OCI Vault integration with OKE /README.md

 1. In OCI console Navigate to the **Developer Services > Kubernetes clusters (OKE)**.
 2. Choose the **OKE cluster** you have previously created with terraform.
-3. Under Action tab in click on **Access cluster > Local Accsess** > Follow the instruction, please make sure that you execute the comands from the VM
+3. Under Action tab in click on **Access cluster > Local Accsess** > Follow the instruction, please make sure that you execute the comands from the VM ( Please note you need to reffer only to PUBLIC ENDPOINT)

 ![Public Key Added](./../../images/screenshot/Lab3/4.png)